maxexcloo/services/README.md

 # Services
-Docker, Fly and OpenTofu configuration for personal services.
+Docker and OpenTofu configuration for personal services.